Benjamin Ambrosio Oglivie Palmer

 - Height 6' 2", Weight 170 lb.

-Oglivie was a coach for the Calgary Cannons in 1995.
-He spent 1998 to 2006 coaching in the San Diego Padres system.
+Oglivie was a coach for the El Paso Diablos in 1993 and Calgary Cannons in 1995 and 1997.
+He was a coach for the Hickory Crawdads in 1999, then spent time coaching in the San Diego Padres system including the Eugene Emeralds in 2003 and 2005.
 Oglivie was a coach for Vero Beach Devil Rays in 2007 and Montgomery Biscuits in 2008.
-Oglivie joined the Detroit Tigers organization as hitting coach of the West Michigan Whitecaps in 2011.
+He joined the Detroit Tigers organization as hitting coach of the West Michigan Whitecaps in 2011.

 He was elected to the Latino Baseball Hall of Fame as part of its 2012 class.